Barbacco Restaurant Review, San Francisco

 Decor, Vibe – Barbacco has elegant modern decor, with a long row of counter seating.
 We went for lunch and found the place packed to the rafters with the nearby Financial district crowd.
 It was very loud.

-Menu (Click to zoom into any picture)
+Barbacco Menu (Click to zoom into any picture)

 Barbacco’s Menu has a wide variety of salads, sandwiches, and small plate appetizers for lunch.
+Prices are pretty reasonable for a Financial district restaurant.

-Picks:
+Barbacco Picks:

-roasted beets salad / citrus / fennel / rucola / olive vinaigrette ($6 for small) is a good sized refreshing salad with a couple slices of fresh beets and some blood oranges.
+Roasted beets salad / citrus / fennel / rucola / olive vinaigrette ($6 for small) is a good sized refreshing salad with a couple slices of fresh beets and some blood oranges.

-quick braised squid / tomato / chili / garlic / spicy pan grattato ($8) had just a couple of pieces of squid and was mostly tangy tomato sauce for spreading on toasted bread.
+Quick braised squid / tomato / chili / garlic / spicy pan grattato ($8) had just a couple of pieces of squid and was mostly tangy tomato sauce for spreading on toasted bread.

-slow roasted shoulder porchetta /radicchio / grape agro-dolce ($10) was a very tasty sandwich with tender meat in a strong sweet component but not as good as Roli Roti’s version.
+Lunch: slow roasted shoulder porchetta /radicchio / grape agro-dolce ($10) was a very tasty sandwich with tender meat in a strong sweet component but not as good as Roli Roti’s version.

 braised chicken thighs / escarole / Castelvetrano olives garlic confit / almonds ($11) had two tender chunks of flavorful chicken in a strongly flavored escaroles.

-OK:
+Barbacco OK:

 fried Brussels sprouts / capers / anchovy /shallot-red wine vinaigrette ($4) are not as heavily deep fried as we anticipated.
 The anchovy marinade was a bit overwhelming.